CLaRE-ty Amid Chaos: Quantifying Representational Entanglement to Predict Ripple Effects in LLM Editing

-Before You Edit, Know What Will Break: CLaRE Maps the Fault Lines in LLM Knowledge Model editing is becoming a routine operation.
+Before You Edit, Know What Will Break: CLaRE Maps the Fault Lines in LLM Knowledge

 Model editing is becoming a routine operation.
 Engineers use it to correct outdated facts in deployed LLMs, remove private data to meet GDPR obligations, and patch factual errors without the cost of retraining.
 The problem is that LLMs don't store facts in isolation.
 Change one, and a chain of related representations can shift in ways that are hard to predict and harder to audit.
-The field calls this the ripple effect, and until now the best tools for measuring it required backward passes through the network — the same expensive gradient computations used during training the efficiency paper.
+The field calls this the ripple effect, and until now the best tools for measuring it required backward passes through the network — the same expensive gradient computations used during training.

 A new preprint from researchers at the National University of Singapore and Singapore's A*STAR Institute for Infocomm Research proposes a different approach.
 Their method, CLaRE (Causal Latent Representation Entanglement), builds an entanglement graph over stored facts using only forward activations from a single intermediate layer.
 The result is a predictive map of the representation space that tells you, before you make an edit, which other facts are likely to be disturbed.

-The paper reports a 62.2% improvement in Spearman correlation with actual post-edit ripple effects compared to gradient-based baselines, while running 2.74x faster and using 2.85x less peak GPU memory.
+The paper (arXiv:2603.19297) reports a 62.2% improvement in Spearman correlation with actual post-edit ripple effects compared to gradient-based baselines, while running 2.74x faster and using 2.85x less peak GPU memory.
 The corpus spans 11,427 facts drawn from three benchmark datasets.

 The efficiency gain matters more than it first appears.
 If predicting ripple effects requires the same compute budget as training, it will never be used in production pipelines.
 The forward-pass-only approach makes it tractable as a pre-edit check — something you could run before every knowledge update in a deployed system.